Paul Struik: Career

 Struik continued his academic career as a professor in Field Crops' Science at Wageningen Agricultural University from 1986 to 1995.
 He became Professor in Crop and Grassland Science at Wageningen University from 1995 to 1998, and later Professor in Crop Physiology from 1998 to 2023, since when he has been serving as emeritus Professor.

 In 2019, Struik founded Stichting Corona to research the ethical implications of technological interventions in crops, farm animals, and ecosystems, including soil, and disseminate findings to society.
-He held positions on committees at ICARDA, including Vice Chair of the board of trustees in 2021, and organized international congresses, while also being involved in the European Association of Potato Research, initially as Secretary and Treasurer, and later as a Council Member.
-Furthermore, he has made media appearances through television and radio interviews for programmes such as the RTL4 late-night talk show Barend & Van Dorp, AVRO/TROS EenVandaag, TROS Nieuwsuur and OBA Live (Radio 5).
+He held positions on committees at ICARDA, including Vice Chair of the Board of Trustees in 2021, and organized international congresses, while also being involved in the European Association of Potato Research, initially as Secretary and Treasurer, and later as a Council Member.
+Furthermore, he has made media appearances through television and radio interviews for programmes including the RTL4 late-night talk show Barend & Van Dorp, AVRO/TROS EenVandaag, TROS Nieuwsuur and OBA Live (Radio 5).

 Research

 Struik has contributed to the field of agronomy by studying crop physiology, plant breeding and various socioeconomic dimensions of agriculture, including food security, governance and ethics.
-In the 1980s and 1990s he collaborated with farmer activists and politicians, such as Cees Veerman, Dick de Zeeuw and Sicco Mansholt, to create change in the Dutch agricultural systems.
+In the 1980s and 1990s he collaborated with farmer activists and politicians, including Cees Veerman, Dick de Zeeuw, and Sicco Mansholt, to create change in the Dutch agricultural systems.

 Works

 Struik has published books on crop science and plant production.
-He co-edited Plant Production on the Threshold of a New Century, discussing challenges and advancements across plant production sectors, aiming for sustainability by aligning policy, economics, environment, and crop science with farming practices and systems.
+He co-edited Plant Production on the Threshold of a New Century, discussing challenges and advancements across plant production sectors, aiming for sustainability by bringing together policy, economics, environment, and crop science to innovate farming practices and farming systems.
 With Xinyou Yin, he focused on bridging the gap between genomics and crop physiology through research in Crop Systems Biology: Narrowing the Gaps between Crop Modelling and Genetics, aiming to improve crop productivity under changing environmental conditions.

-Additionally, in Crop Science: Progress and Prospects, he compiled keynote papers from the Third International Crop Science Congress, offering an overview of challenges and prospects in the field.
+In the book Crop Science: Progress and Prospects, he compiled keynote papers from the Third International Crop Science Congress, offering an overview of challenges and prospects in the field.
 Thomas A. Lumpkin commented, "While this publication was designed by the editors to serve as a 'textbook for advanced professionals', many of its chapters will be of interest to all parties involved in this issue."

 Struik's 2023 book Impact of Hybrid Potato: The Future of Hybrid Potato from a Systems Perspective discussed the potential of hybrid breeding technology in potatoes to address challenges related to poverty, food security, and climate change, particularly in remote and harsh environments.
 He also authored Seed Potato Technology, looking into global seed potato production, including propagation, quality assessment, multiplication techniques, and diverse seed supply systems.
 In a review for Experimental Agriculture, D.K.L.
 MacKerron remarked, "...the authors have presented us with a very wide-ranging overview of potato production and have done an excellent job of relating the underlying science of the potato plant to the practicalities of producing seed potatoes...
 This book is required reading for anyone wanting a well-written and readable account of potato production – seed or ware."